Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Implementation

 Depending on the availability of Ethernet network at the meter location, the communication to the meters is established via Ethernet or wireless cellular network.
 A central server collects data from all meters continuously.
 The entire computer network is protected by firewalls in a virtual local access network.
 Event-based data collection and processing is possible where edge computers are present at the meter location, which can reduce the required communication bandwidth.
 An illustration of the cyber-physical infrastructure is provided in \figref{fig:software_pipeline}.

 Due to the high sampling frequency, the collection and storage of data are non-trivial.
-For example, 20 sensors measuring 3-phase voltage and current waveforms at 2.5kHz generate 0.3 million floating point numbers each second.
+For example, 20 sensors measuring 3-phase voltage and current waveforms at 2.5 kHz generate 0.3 million floating-point numbers each second.
 Topics such as event-based metering \cite{ge_power_2015}, compression \cite{wang_adaptive_2021, qiu_synchro-waveform_2024}, and specialized databases \cite{andersen_btrdb_2016} are beyond the scope of this paper.